 - The ZappBug Room has 21 times more space

-When shopping for bed bug heaters, you typically pay more for more usable space and number of heaters.
+When buying a bed bug heater, you will pay more for space and extra heating elements.

 |ThermalStrike Ranger||ZappBug Heater||ZappBug Oven 2||PackTite Closet||ZappBug Room|

 |Volume||3.6 cubic feet||13.6 cubic feet||25.3 cubic feet||25 cubic feet||286 cubic feet|

 |Heating Method||6-sided Conductive||1 Convective Air Heater||2 Convective Air Heaters||1 Convective Air Heater||4 Convective Air Heaters|